s-c-p/request-to-icici-uhrjksb493/publish.md

    * I never copied answers in exam after 9th standard
    * Turned down chance to study in Canada because I felt I didn't justify the course requirements (despite professor extending offer letter and visa)
    * I approached you (as in the bank) before I was about to default
-   * I was actually hopeful of getting a job, and **didn't have any plan/intent to default on the loans**, which is why instead of otherwise running away with extra ~4 lac that I got in February 2025, I **chose to stay put and continued paying EMIs until it was possible** June 2025.
+   * I was actually hopeful of getting a job, and **didn't have any plan/intent to default on the loans**, which is why instead of otherwise running away with extra ~4 lac that I got in February 2025, I **chose to stay put and continued paying EMIs until it was possible** (June 2025).

 <div style="page-break-after: always;"></div>